unionai-oss/pandera/docs/source/schema_models.rst

         def check_idx(cls, idx: Index[int]) -> Series[bool]:
             return idx.str.contains("dog")

+Note that:

-Note the you can supply the key-word arguments of the :class:`~pandera.checks.Check` class initializer to get the the flexibility of :ref:`groupby checks <column_check_groups>`
+* You can supply the key-word arguments of the :class:`~pandera.checks.Check` class initializer to get the flexibility of :ref:`groupby checks <column_check_groups>`
+* Similarly to ``pydantic``, :func:`classmethod` decorator is added behind the scenes if omitted.
+* You still may need to add the `@classmethod` decorator **after** the :func:`~pandera.model_components.check` decorator if your static-type checker or linter complains.
+* Since ``checks`` are class methods, the first argument value they receive is a SchemaModel subclass, not an instance of a model.

 .. testcode:: dataframe_schema_model